 changed from bushings to roller bearings and after significant amounts of

-testing, the engine is back in production, albeit slowly.
-We are putting as
+testing, the engine was put back in production, albeit slowly.
+We put as

-much pressure on Vedeneyev as possible, since we have considerable demand for
+much pressure on Vedeneyev as possible, since we had considerable demand for

 these engines.
 The capability of